 David Brownlee is a historian of modern architecture whose interests embrace a wide range of subjects in Europe and America, from the late eighteenth century to the present.

 His scholarship has been recognized with three major publication prizes from the Society of Architectural Historians (SAH).
 He served the SAH as editor of its Journal of the Society of Architectural Historians in 2008-2011, when he oversaw the launch of JSAH online, the magazine’s multimedia online platform.
 The SAH named him a Fellow in 2015 and established the David B. Brownlee Dissertation Award in his honor in 2020.

 After chairing the committees that proposed the reshaping of the University of Pennsylvania's undergraduate residences in 1997, he directed the implementation of a comprehensive system of College Houses and served as Director of the Office of College Houses and Academic Services for four years.
 He is a recipient of the Outstanding Teaching Award of the College Alumni Society and the University's Lindback Award for Distinguished Teaching.

 Active in civic affairs, Professor Brownlee served for 16 years on the Philadelphia Historical Commission, and he serves on the boards of the Design Advocacy Group of Philadelphia, the Preservation Alliance for Greater Philadelphia, the Athenaeum of Philadelphia, the Beth Sholom Preservation Foundation, and the Global Philadelphia Association’s World Heritage City project.
-In recognition of public service, he received the Wyck Strickland Award and the "Globy" Lifetime Achievement Award of the Global Philadelphia Association, and the Paul Philippe Cret Award of the American Institute of Architects Philadelphia chapter.
+In recognition of public service, he received the Wyck Strickland Award, the "Globy" Lifetime Achievement Award of the Global Philadelphia Association, and the Paul Philippe Cret Award of the American Institute of Architects Philadelphia chapter.

 Several of Professor Brownlee's lectures and films are viewable online: